It’s so rewarding doing this.

 Volunteer Training and Support

-We want to make sure that you are as prepared for your role as possible before supporting families, and so we ask all volunteers to complete our renowned Volunteer Preparation Course.
-The course aims to develop your skills and prepare you for things you may encounter as a Home-Start volunteer, and includes specialist sessions on speech and language development, post-natal depression, safeguarding, and domestic abuse.
+We want to make sure that you are as prepared as possible for your role before supporting families, and so we ask all volunteers to complete our Volunteer Preparation Course.
+This runs four times a year, and it usually lasts 6 days spread across 3 weeks.
+The Preparation Course aims to develop your skills and prepare you for things you may encounter as a Home-Start volunteer, and includes specialist sessions on speech and language development, post-natal depression, safeguarding, and domestic abuse.

-Once we have received your application we will invite you in for an interview.
-Before supporting a family, you will need to complete the Volunteer Preparation Course and a DBS and reference check.
-If you have any questions or would like to find out more please contact us on 020 7724 1345, or e-mail our Volunteer Development Officer, Toni: email@example.com.
+Once received, we will invite you for an interview.
+Before supporting a family, you will need to complete our Volunteer Preparation Course, and an enhanced DBS and references check.

 If you have questions and to find out more, please contact Toni, Volunteer Development Officer: